hai-nc/htm-cl/README.md

 1. SBCL (Steel-Bank Common Lisp) (tested with SBCL version 1.5.4 on GNU-Linux)
 1. quicklisp.
-1. connection to the Internet, which might be taken for granted, for quicklisp to auto-download dependencies during execution.
+1. connection to the Internet, which might be taken for granted, for quicklisp to auto-download these dependencies during execution (if not yet available):
+   1. rove

 # Usage